-Teaching imagery in poems may cover the following ELA Common Core Standards.
+Teaching meter and rhythm in poems may cover the following ELA Common Core Standards.
 This is for your administrator, not your kids.
 Kids need student-friendly worded objectives.

 - RL.9-10.1 Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.

 - RL.9-10.2 Determine a theme or central idea of a text and analyze in detail its development over the course of the text, including how it emerges and is shaped and refined by specific details; provide an objective summary of the text.